wouterbeek/prolog_starter_project/README.md

 ## How to find your project

-Others can install your project with the following command:
+Others can now install your project from within Prolog with the following command:

 ```
 pack_install(REPO).